Home > Outdoor > Backpacking

 To save weight, you have to be willing to snuggle into a two-person tent and rub shoulders or smell your partner’s feet.
 Ceiling height is an important consideration as well.

 Interior space in a tent equals comfort.
 The main things to consider are floor dimensions, length, and ceiling height.
 Tents have a stated number of people they sleep, but how roomy or cramped they will be at capacity varies by brand.
+And remember, a good backpacking sleeping pad is also critical to a good night’s sleep.

 If you are only packing the tent for “just in case” or to mostly store gear, you can downsize to a lighter, more cramped model.
-Pay attention to dimensions in the specs from a manufacturer, as they can give you a good idea of how many sleeping pads will fit in it.
+Pay attention to the dimensions in the specs from a manufacturer, as they can give you a good idea of how many sleeping pads will fit in it.

 Weather Resistance